imdeadlock/CalculatorInJava/README.md

 # CalculatorInJava
-This is a basic calculator for normal calculation build in Java Programming It includes operations like :
+This is a basic calculator for normal calculation built in Java It includes operations like :

 Standard Operations (Addition, Multiplication, Factorial of a Number, Square root etc.)